najuna-brian/medipact/PROJECT_STATUS.md

 ## 📝 Notes

-- All core functionality is implemented and ready for testing
+- All core functionality is implemented and tested
-- Smart contracts are ready but deployment is optional for MVP
+- Smart contracts deployed to testnet and fully integrated
+- EVM integration working: on-chain consent registry and real payouts
 - Demo video script is ready for recording
 - All documentation is up to date and comprehensive
+- Contract addresses configured in adapter/.env

 ---